aadi1405/IDS706_Project4_AJ/README.md

 ## Code Build on AWS - Success (This was deleted right after the project to avoid any charges)

+The Code Build has been terminated to avoid any additional charges

 Screenshot to show what was done on AWS :

 ![image](https://user-images.githubusercontent.com/67281453/205520605-0b7b1f94-a6b1-4614-8d0f-d4e5768a15a9.png)